 It's hard to find a tech team not using GitHub nowadays, but despite its great success, it still lacks important project management features.

-Why not trying with the best Kanban app on the market, Trello?
+Why not try to integrate it with the best Kanban app on the market, Trello?

 Before we begin: